 - A larger storage area

 Due to the limits of the current building, there is no storage.
 Although we have a metal storage box on the property, it is full to the brim, making it hard to access the collection without emptying it.
-Ideally, our project will provide us with a storage area.
+Ideally, Project Impact will provide a storage area.

 - A small kitchen area

 This addition will provide us with the ability to provide refreshments for groups/workshops/events as well as integrate food activities into some of the school programming.

 Our purpose is to open our doors more widely, both figuratively and literally, to the public and invite people to engage in our shared experience.
 We have shown our commitment to this purpose through our almost forty years of service in the area.

 Thank you for your support for our project.